Agentic Memory

 View Documentation

-from agentic_memory.core import AgenticMemory, MemoryConfig # Initialize the memory client config = MemoryConfig(storage_backend="neo4j", namespace="project-alpha") memory = AgenticMemory(config) # Ingest -- extract temporal facts and claims await memory.ingest([ {"role": "user", "content": "Use FastAPI."}, {"role": "assistant", "content": "Scaffolded API."}, {"role": "user", "content": "Switch to SQLModel."} ], session_id="session-001") # Remember -- explicitly store a rule await memory.remember( content="Migrations must be generated using Alembic.", memory_type="instruction" ) # Recall -- retrieve synthesized answers using Hybrid GraphRAG results = await memory.recall("What ORM is used?") print(results.answer) # "The user is currently using SQLModel, having switched from FastAPI."
+from agentic_memory.core import AgenticMemory, MemoryConfig # Legacy self-hosted example — not hosted prod config = MemoryConfig(storage_backend="neo4j", namespace="project-alpha") memory = AgenticMemory(config) # Ingest -- extract temporal facts and claims await memory.ingest([ {"role": "user", "content": "Use FastAPI."}, {"role": "assistant", "content": "Scaffolded API."}, {"role": "user", "content": "Switch to SQLModel."} ], session_id="session-001") # Remember -- explicitly store a rule await memory.remember( content="Migrations must be generated using Alembic.", memory_type="instruction" ) # Recall -- retrieve synthesized answers using Hybrid GraphRAG results = await memory.recall("What ORM is used?") print(results.answer) # "The user is currently using SQLModel, having switched from FastAPI."